Trustee Resolutions for Discretionary Trusts in Australia: Everything You Need to Know

 If you fail to prepare a resolution by the correct date:

-• It could expose the trust to penalties or scrutiny during an ATO audit
+- It could expose the trust to penalties or scrutiny during an ATO review

 In short, a late or incorrect resolution can result in thousands of dollars in avoidable tax.